GithaigaNgugi/airbnb-clone-project/README.md

 ### 8. **Asynchronous Tasks**
 Uses Celery and Redis to handle background jobs like sending notifications and processing payments.
 This offloads time-consuming tasks and ensures that the user interface remains responsive.

+In your README.md file, create a section called “API Security”.

+Explain the key security measures that will be implemented (e.g., authentication, authorization, rate limiting).

+Provide a brief explanation of why security is crucial for each key area of the project (e.g., protecting user data, securing payments, etc.).

+Commit and push the changes to your GitHub repository.

 ## 📚 Additional Resources